Starting with an A…

 The Renaissance of Handwoven Carpets

-To weave carpets was - and in certain countries still is - a millennia old tradition.
-Carpets were natural part of day-to day life used not only for the floor, but also as walls and as doors.
-Last but not least carpets were essential part as decor in private homes as well as public buildings.
+To weave carpets and tapisseries was - and in certain countries still is - a millennia old tradition.
+As a natural part of day-to day life they were used not only to cover floors but also as walls and even as doors.
+Last but not least tapisseries were an essential part as decoration in private homes or even as precious artwork and picture of an historic event in palaces and public buildings.

 Over six decades they continued to design and to weave carpets.
 Each new carpet was first developed from a range of paintings.
 Below there is an example from 1991.
 One carpet design was chosen from a range of paintings concerning a specific theme.
 As you can see the painting is not identical with the carpet below but one can definitely see that it derives from the same theme.
 The reason being that the chosen design was used in the production process and therefor cannot be shown any more.